Mama June Breaks Down After Shocking Surgery, Throws Red Dress In The Garbage

 “Mama” June Shannon has thrown out the red dress she was planning to wear to ex-husband Mike “Sugar Bear” Thompson’s wedding at the end of her dramatic weight loss journey.
 On Friday’s episode of the reality star’s new weight loss docu-drama Mama June: From Not To Hot, June had a breakdown following a particularly grueling skin removal procedure.

-Mama June’s dramatic weight loss from an original 350lbs down to a reported size 4 seemed to be going smoothly until last week’s episode when the reality mom’s stress eating and secret snacking saw her start to regain the weight.
-After a confrontation with her manager, Gina, it was decided to postpone the impending tummy tuck and breast augmentation for several weeks until June could get down to the 190lbs ordered by her doctor.
+Mama June’s dramatic weight loss from an original 350 lbs. down to a reported size four seemed to be going smoothly until last week’s episode when the reality mom’s stress eating and secret snacking saw her start to regain the weight.
+After a confrontation with her manager, Gina, it was decided to postpone the impending tummy tuck and breast augmentation for several weeks until June could get down to the 190 lbs. ordered by her doctor.

 “Last few weeks, I’ve been lying to Kenya about sticking to my diet.
 I’ve really been stressed out and eating.”

-June’s secret snacking came to a head when daughters Alana “Honey Boo Boo” Thompson and Lauryn “Pumpkin” Shannon discovered her stash of candy in the house, causing her trainer, Kenya to give June some tough love.
+June’s secret snacking came to a head when daughters Alana “Honey Boo Boo” Thompson and Lauryn “Pumpkin” Shannon discovered her stash of candy in the house, causing her trainer, Kenya, to give June some tough love.

 “I can’t be more invested in this thing than you.
-This is you life.”
+This is your life.”

 Always one to have her mom’s back, Alana, along with sister Pumpkin staged an intervention at the beginning of Friday’s episode, pledging to help June lose the excess weight before her surgery.
-Alana accompanies June and Kenya on a bike ride, while the reality mom takes it on her self to attend a support group for overeaters.
+Alana accompanies June and Kenya on a bike ride, while the reality mom takes it on herself to attend a support group for overeaters.
 In a typically eloquent fashion, Pumpkin speaks of her support for her mom.

 “We’re going to be just like a bra.
 We’re going to help her when she’s sagging, and we’re going to make her look as good as possible.”